 MONOGRAPHS

-Pihlaja, Stephen. (under contract) Language and Religion in the Superdiverse City.
-Cambridge University Press.
+Pihlaja, Stephen.
+(2024) Narrative and Religion in the Superdiverse City.
+Cambridge University Press (Element Series).

 Pihlaja, Stephen.
 (2021) Talk about Faith: how debate and conversation shape belief.
 Cambridge University Press.
 ISBN: 9781108475990